olivertzeng/homework/english/essay/food.md

 affects financially since if people don't trust the food safety that the providers provide, sales would drop.

-I've actually encountered a shocking event associated with food safety once.
-When I was fourteen looking for food in the supermarket, I find myself in a variety of well-packaged vegetables.
-The one and only that caught my eye is the one which is significantly cheaper than the other ones.
-However after we unwrapped the leaf vegetables we bought, we were astonished to find out that a large portion of it were corrupted.
-Despite the package is fully transparent, the fraud can only be spotted after opening the package.
+I personally had encountered food safety problems when I was fourteen.
+Looking for food in the supermarket, I find myself in a variety of vegetables.
+Because of greediness, I bought the cheapest from all of the options availble.
+My greediness however, did not pan out after we found out that a large portion of it were corrupted after unwrapping.
+Despite that the plastic container is fully transparent, the fraud can only be spotted after opening the package.
+Since that event I was almost cautious about food safety all the time.

-To truly solve this problem, as consumers we should properly check if there are any sorts of trace that can track the source about where the food came from.
-In that way, not only it informs if it's past the expiratory date or not, it also tells us if the food is from a trustworthy source.

-Lesson learned that maintaining food safety is really important in our day-to-day lives.
-So we should always look for ourselves if the food we eat are safe or not.
+The encounter of this tragic event led me to some solutions for the concern I had.
+Firstly, the lables on the package that indicates where it is from and when it expires is a key to pick out bad options.
+Next, always look for past scandles about the provider of the food on the internet to determine it's credibility.
+Last but not least, rather than constantly being prompted to buy the cheapest option out there, we should always remain our cautiousness to those lables.

+To conclude, food safety after all is still ***a serious problem*** that people should be aware of.
+But with those tips in mind, you should be good to fight off food safety and retrieve back your healthy body!